-According to the 2016 Liberty Mutual Workplace Safety Index last year, non-fatal workplace injuries cost U.S. companies $62 billion in worker compensation.
+According to the 2018 Liberty Mutual Workplace Safety Index, non-fatal workplace injuries cost U.S. companies $62 billion in worker compensation.
 Of that amount, companies spent $15.1 billion on injuries related to lifting, pushing and pulling objects.
 And injuries related to repetitive motions?
 That cost them another $1.8 billion.
 Warehouse employees who perform repetitive work for long periods of time are most likely to be at an increased risk for injury.
 Hand wrapping pallet loads, for example, is a common way distribution center workers may experience repetitive stress injuries (RSI).
 Below, learn how to prevent RSIs when packaging products like stretch wrapping.

 A repetitive stress injury (RSI) is damage to bodily tissue (such as the muscles, tendons, spinal discs, blood vessels, and nerves) caused by repeated physical stresses.
 RSIs occur from a gradual build-up of small amounts of damage caused by repetitive motions involving the use of the same tendons or ligaments.
 Maintaining the same body posture for long periods of time—as many jobs require—contributes to developing RSIs.